dotnet/arcade/Documentation/ArcadeSdk.md

 #### Arcade project building

-By default, Arcade [builds solutions in the root of the repo](https://github.com/natemcmaster/arcade/blob/5b83384fa2b2534491314794f6da2338f90ffbc7/src/Microsoft.DotNet.Arcade.Sdk/tools/Build.proj#L62-L64).
+By default, Arcade builds solutions in the root of the repo.
 Overriding the default build behavior may be done by either of these methods.

 - Provide the project list on the command-line.
+This will override any list of projects set in `eng/Build.props`.

   Example: `build.cmd -projects MyProject.proj`

   See [source code](https://github.com/dotnet/arcade/blob/440b2dae3a206b28f6aba727b7818873358fcc0a/eng/common/build.ps1#L53)

-- Provide a repo default override in `eng/Build.props`.
+- Provide a list of projects or solutions in `eng/Build.props`.

   Example: